Revolutionary Sonnets and Other Poems: Reception

 Literary critics released generally positive reviews for Revolutionary Sonnets and Other Poems.
 Andrew Biswell, writing for The Guardian, heaped high praise on both the editor's handling of footnotes and the author's choice subject matter, positively comparing the historical treatment of the Protestant Reformation in the "Five Revolutionary Sonnets" to the verses written by W. H. Auden on the Second Sino-Japanese War.
 However, Biswell noted with disappointment the absence of several verses from longer Burgess works, as well as the wholesale omission of "An Essay on Censorship."

 In Quadrant magazine, Olivier Burckhardt largely echoed these sentiments, particularly the disappointment that Byrne: A Novel was not included.
-He identified the Belli translations as "Burgess at his best" and labelled the character of Enderby as an "archtype" of poetry.
+He identified the Belli translations as "Burgess at his best" and labelled the character of Enderby as an "archetype" of poetry.

 Dan Chiasson's review in Poetry was considerably more mixed, characterizing the collection as "bizarre."
 In particular, he asserted that Burgess's poetry was only a minor part of his contribution to literature, and frankly stated that "the badness of this is simply incomprehensible."
 However, he did approve of Burgess's incorporation of his original poetry in the comic novels of the Enderby series, and acknowledged that the poems themselves had an audience.
 "If you and your friends sit around coming up with silly ideas for opera titles ('Mozart and the Whole Wolf Gang' [sic])," Chiasson opined, "this book is for you."